domesticcatsoftware/DCIntrospect/readme.md

 * Start/Stop: `spacebar`
 * Help: `?`
 * Print properties and actions of selected view to console: `p`
+* Print accessibility properties and actions of selected view to console: `a`
 * Toggle all view outlines: `o`
 * Toggle highlighting non-opaque views: `O`
 * Nudge view left, right, up & down: `4 6 8 2` (use the numeric pad)